upperstream/findupic/README.md

 findupic /path/to/images
 ```

-This command will scan the `/path/to/images` directory and descendents
+This command will scan the `/path/to/images` directory and descendants
 for image files, and write the output to the standard output stream.

 Two or more directories can be specified: